keithdunnett/sgminer-recipes/MINING_RIG_RESILIENCE.md

 sgminer does a respectable job of handling a non-responsive GPU through its events framework which can detect when a GPU ceases to work properly and trigger some action to resolve it, typically a GPU reset or a reboot.
 Generally this is quite successful, with some caveats:

-- with the amdgpu-pro driver, rebooting is the only option as the GPU reset function is unstable in kernel 4.4.x
+- with the amdgpu-pro driver, rebooting is the only option as the GPU reset function is not stable in kernel 4.4.x
-- problems on shutdown or startup mean a risk of going from 5/6 GPUs working to 0/6 GPUs working
+- problems on shutdown or startup mean the risk of going from 5/6 GPUs working to 0/6 GPUs working
 - restarting may simply mask a problem that should be fixed or prevented
 - forced restarts may be unwelcome on certain systems or at certain times

-### 3.3 Zombie processes
+### 3.3 System hangs and crashes

-### 3.4 Crashed processes
+### 3.3.1 Crashed processes
+### 3.3.2 Zombie processes
+### 3.3.3 System lock-ups

-### 3.5 Fault logging frenzies
+### 3.3.4 Excess fault logging

-## 4. Logging and monitoring
+## 4. Logging, monitoring and responding

 ## 5. Preventative measures